petepm/Singleton/lyrics.md

 ## Verse 1

-Let's say that happy is an exponential
-Could be complex wavy
+If only I could get this stupid song done
+Finally, would be happy
+Uh
+Function with its own rate of change
+Uh
-If imaginary
+Or complex imaginary

 ## Chorus 1

-I've slid down this slippery slope before
+I've slid down that slippery slope before
 Forgot to kiss
-AHHHHHH!
+AH!
 Will not fail until I fail the next time
 And it's coming back to